 Building the right culture in a virtual environment is an essential element of a team leaders’ role.
 Team culture can impact every element of remote team members’ performance, from engagement during video conferencing to the ability to work independently without the need for team leaders to follow-up in detail.

 When you begin building your remote team, or bring anyone new onboard, be sure to set expectations high for your team.
 Ensure everyone knows their role and responsibilities and empower them to perform to the highest standard.
+With one of the most important leadership qualities being communication, a good leader ensures that everyone feels heard and understood.
+This promotes a culture of openness and trust, where team members are more likely to contribute ideas and feedback.
+Moreover, it keeps everyone informed and creates a sense of collaboration.
 Running virtual team building exercises is a great way to foster a strong team culture and by encouraging the entire team to contribute this can replace the watercooler for moments of personal bonding that take place in traditional office settings.

 There’s no doubt a lot of tech companies offer a laid back and casual approach to working, especially bigger companies like Facebook and Google, and it’s proving to be an effective technique.
 By being able to manage a balance between work and play, you’ll be able to get the highest level of productivity from your team members.